-33 COMMENT: See commentary to Section 3(i) below.

-(i) "Licensee" means the holder of a license as defined in Section 3(h).
+- COMMENT: See commentary to Section 3(1) below. - (i) "Licensee" means the holder of a license as defined in Section 3(h). - 23 24

-36 37 COMMENT: This term is intended simply to allow for briefer references in provisions that apply to holders of certificates, holders of permits and holders of registrations: See Section 4(h), 38 39 regarding rules to be promulgated by the Board of Accountancy; Section 5(b), regarding the 40 meaning of "good moral character" in relation to the professional responsibility of a licensee; Sections 11(c) and (d), regarding Board investigations; Sections 12(a)-(c), (i), and (k), relating to 41 42 hearings by the Board; Section 18, relating to confidential communications; and Sections 19(a) 43 and (b), regarding licensees' working papers and clients' records.
-Pursuant to Section 14(p), 44 individuals and firms using practice privileges in this State are treated as "Licensees" for
+25 COMMENT: This term is intended simply to allow for briefer references in provisions that apply 26 to holders of certificates, holders of permits and holders of registrations: See Section 4(h), 27 regarding rules to be promulgated by the Board of Accountancy; Section 5(b), regarding the 28 meaning of "good moral character" in relation to the professional responsibility of a licensee; 29 Sections 11(c) and (d), regarding Board investigations; Sections 12(a)-(c), (i), and (k), relating to 30 hearings by the Board; Section 18, relating to confidential communications; and Sections 19(a) and (b), regarding licensees' working papers and clients' records.
+Pursuant to Section 14(p), 31 32 individuals and firms using practice privileges in this State are treated as "Licensees" for purposes 33 of other requirements and restrictions in Section 14.